jkhamphousone/RingStarProblems.jl/README.md

 # Requirements

 Both Gurobi.jl and JuMP.jl must be correctely installed.
-Support for all JuMP solvers is in development.
+Using MathOptInterface.jl instead in development.

 # Installation
 ```julia